primer/css/modules/primer-utilities/docs/flexbox.md

 ## Responsive flex utilities

-All flexbox utilities can be adjust per [breakpoint](../../objects/grid#breakpoints) using the following formulas:
+All flexbox utilities can be adjusted per [breakpoint](/css/objects/grid#breakpoints) using the following formulas:

 - `d-[breakpoint]-[property]` for `display`
 - `flex-[breakpoint]-[property]-[behavior]` for various flex properties